surroundaustralia/idn-ds/len-and-sandra-notes.md

 Sandra's notes incorporated in this very rough summary Len prepared for Vanessa of the datasets which have been identified so far, including databases maintained by others to which we would want to link.

-Sam has identified others at ANU but I don't have details.

 Note that this task sometimes involves full-spectrum archiving, ie linking to indexes of the location of paper records, of digitised images, of legacy digital archives, etc.
 ### Data about people
 #### The Koori Health Research Database (KHRD) and the Sandra Smith Archive at Museum Victoria.
 KHRD: a case study of what to do to rectify past less than state of the art practice.
 Sandra has identified the steps required to make this fully maintainable and sustainable.
 Access to the Sandra Smith archive is still to be negotiated with the Museum.